 As a result, Aalto University established a biotechnology department on its campus in Otaniemi, Espoo.
 Professor Herbert Sixta took the lead of the department and founded a research group that later developed Ioncell.

 Since then, several researchers and universities have contributed to the Ioncell project.
-For example, the ionic liquid, a crucial part of the Ioncell production process, was developed by researchers at the University of Helsinki.
+For example, researchers at the University of Helsinki developed the ionic liquid, a crucial part of the Ioncell production process.

 "The technology is versatile in terms of material.
 For example, we have made an iPad case from paper and a scarf from old jeans."